 We highly recommend RCSD

-with Acrobat Reader 5 or higher.
+opened with Acrobat Reader 5 or higher.
 Viewing the PDF within a web

-via a plug-in is not reliable.
+browser via a plug-in is not reliable.

 |PDF versions of all RCSD back issues can be downloaded from the RCSD archives. |

 software from the Adobe web site.